Checking the Temperature of Climate Change Activism in 2016

-So why did I find myself shivering in the sub-zero temperatures of suburban Manchester on Saturday morning, joining some eco-warriors from Reclaim the Power on their first action of 2016?
-I was tagging along with activists planning to shut down the building of the new Carrington power station , a gas-fueled plant being built by Carlton Power that should be up and running by the end of the year—one of 14 new gas-powered stations planned in the UK.
+So why did I find myself shivering in the sub-zero temperatures of suburban Manchester on Saturday morning, joining some eco-warriors from Reclaim The Power on their first action of 2016?
+I was tagging along with activists planning to shut down the building of the new Carrington power station, a gas-fuelled plant being built by Carlton Power that should be up and running by the end of the year –one of 14 new gas-powered stations planned in the UK.

 Videos by VICE